jaalto/project--windows-emacs-client-for-firefox/README.rst

 .. image:: https://github.com/jaalto/project--windows-emacs-client-for-firefox/raw/master/pic/firefox--its-all-text--emacs.jpg

 That's it.
-Visit any web page (try wikipedia + edit button) and you should be able to edit the page by clicking the blue "edit" icon that appears on mouse hover near the lower right corner of the text input area.
+Have Emacs running (and M-x server-edit), visit any web page (try wikipedia + edit button) and you should be able to edit the page by clicking the blue "edit" icon that appears on mouse hover near the lower right corner of the text input area.

 .. image:: https://github.com/jaalto/project--windows-emacs-client-for-firefox/raw/master/pic/firefox--its-all-text.jpg